Yashvi-2007/Oasis_Infobyte/OIBSIP_Task2-Random_Password_Generator/README.md

 ## 📊 Outcome

-The project successfully generates passwords that has a balance between security and usability.
-By combining strong randomization with meaningful patterns, it creates passwords that are harder to crack yet easier to remember, making it ideal for personal and professional use.
+The project successfully generates passwords that have a balance between security and usability.
+By combining strong randomisation with meaningful patterns, it creates passwords that are harder to crack yet easier to remember, making it ideal for personal and professional use.

 <img width="959" height="500" alt="image" src="https://github.com/user-attachments/assets/3c4cde19-c3ab-49ad-914f-6215cb094533" />